stevegrunwell/professional-development-professional-developers/README.md

 ## Notes

-This talk is loosely-based on [a series of blog posts I wrote for Buckeye Interactive in 2013](http://www.buckeyeinteractive.com/2013/09/professional-development-for-professional-developers/), though I've recently rewritten the series as [an article for php[architect] magazine](https://www.phparch.com/).
+This talk is loosely-based on [a series of blog posts I wrote for Buckeye Interactive in 2013](http://www.buckeyeinteractive.com/2013/09/professional-development-for-professional-developers/), though I've recently rewritten the series as [an article for php[architect] magazine, published in the June 2016 issue](https://www.phparch.com/magazine/2016-2/june/).

 ## Photo credits